10 minutes

 How To Make American Buttercream Frosting

-Step 1: Cream unsalted butter with salt in a large bowl or stand mixer fitted with a paddle attachment.
+Step 1: Cream unsalted butter with salt in a large bowl with a hand mixer or a stand mixer fitted with a paddle attachment.
 Mix on low speed until it becomes pale and creamy.

 Step 2: Add in the powdered sugar and heavy cream a little at a time, alternating between each as the mixer continues mixing on low speed.